 The CLUB provides the required textbooks for each class with options such as new, used, digital and rental.
 The bookstore also carries an assortment of trade and reference books.
 Additional items such as gifts, imprinted clothing, greeting cards, school supplies, backpacks, phone cards, sustainable products, candy snacks, and drinks are also available.

-Refunds for textbooks purchased/rented for the current semester are available during the first week of each semester (dates are posted at the Bookstore) and 48hrs thereafter.
+Refunds for textbooks purchased/rented for the current semester are available during the first week of each semester (dates are posted at the Bookstore).
 Books must be in the same condition as purchased (no highlighting/marks of any kind if purchased new) and accompanied by the original receipts.
-After the first week of classes, returns will ONLY be accepted with a signed drop slip and original receipt or within 48hrs of purchase.
-Signed drop slip returns will be allowed for the first 30 days of the semester.
+After the first week of classes, returns will ONLY be accepted with a signed drop slipand original receipt or within 48hrs of purchase.
+Signed drop slip returns will be allowed during the add/drop period.
+See the bookstore for complete details.
 Non-text merchandise is returnable, with original receipt, within 30 days of purchase date.
 Merchandise must be in re-sellable condition when returned.

 Textbooks are bought back at the CLUB all semester.
-During finals week of each semester, we buy back books that are adopted for the next semester up to 50% of the price paid for the textbook; non-adopted textbooks are bought back at the current Follett Bluebook prices- 0-30% of the new price.
-During the remainder of the semester all textbooks are brought back at the Follett Bluebook prices (Damaged and heavily marked in books might not be bought back).
+During finals week of each semester, we buy back books that are adopted for the next semester up to50% of the price paid for the textbook; non-adopted textbooks are bought back at the current national wholesale price.
+During the remainder of the semester all textbooks are brought back at market prices (Damaged and heavily marked in books might not be bought back).

 Renting your textbooks offers the lowest up-front cost while allowing you to use your textbook like you always would.
 Just look for the “Rent-A-Text” logo either at our bookshelves or at our web page to see if your books are for rent.
 Just a reminder: to rent, you’ll need to be at least 18 years of age or older, Provide ID, contact information and have a major credit card in your name.
 Then, simply return your rented books at the end of the term to the bookstore on time to avoid late fees.